ilammy/sash/doc/lexical.md

 normal character sets in order to satisfy the stability requirements.
 For example, U+212E ESTIMATED SYMBOL (℮) has general category _So_ (other symbols) in Unicode 8.0.0.
-This should have placed it into mark character set, but in Unicode 2.0 this character was considered to be lowercase letter.
+This should have placed it into mark character set, but in Unicode 2.0 this character was considered a lowercase letter.
 Thus it is included into _Other_ID_Start_ — the grandfathered set of the initial word characters — and ℮ is considered a valid word character.

-Here is a full list of current grandfathered sets for Sash identifiers:
+Here is a full list of current grandfathered sets for Sash identifiers (as of Unicode 8.0.0):

 - **words:**
   - additional starter characters:
     - U+2118 SCRIPT CAPITAL P (℘)
     - U+212E ESTIMATED SYMBOL (℮)
-  - additional continuations (includes all starters):
+  - additional continuations (includes all starters as well):
     - U+00B7 MIDDLE DOT (·)
     - U+0387 GREEK ANO TELEIA (·)
     - U+1369 ETHIOPIC DIGIT ONE (፩)